papadok24/Power-Pages-Jumpstart/docs/day-1/power-platform-governance.md

 ## Microsoft Entra Application Ownership

 To manage a Power Pages site that's already provisioned, you must be an owner of the Microsoft Entra application connected to your website.
+This is an **Entra role requirement**, not a Power Platform environment role requirement.

+### Understanding App Registration Ownership

+When a Power Pages site is provisioned, a Microsoft Entra app registration is automatically created.
+This app registration represents your Power Pages site in Microsoft Entra ID.
+To manage the site's app registration (which is required for certain administrative tasks), you need one of the following **Entra roles**:

+- **Application Owner** (Entra role) - Can manage the specific app registration
+- **Application Administrator** (Entra role) - Can manage all app registrations
+- **Global Administrator** (Entra role) - Full access to all Entra resources

+**Important**: Application Owner is an Entra role assigned at the app registration level, not a Power Platform environment role.
+This is separate from the Website Owner role (which is a Dataverse role for managing site settings).

 ### Adding Yourself as Owner